muimui9/london-NO2-pollution/README.md

 ![Confusion_matrices](Figures/Confusion_matrices.png)

-*Figure.
+***Figure 5**.
 Test-set confusion matrices for the three models: K-means (0.57), Random Forest (0.80) and CNN (0.93).
 Medium is the hardest class for all three; the supervised models keep their errors one class away, with no Low ↔ High confusion.*

 [Back to top](#table-of-contents)